-- 6.5 Though the site as a whole includes a number of retail and residential properties facing onto all four of the roads surrounding it, the focus of much of the debate over the proposed redevelopment has been over the future of the former Ward's Department Store buildings which runs from 227 to 249 High Road (Plot 28 on FIGURE A).
-This comprises of the row of former terraced housing which makes up the main frontage of this section of the High Road and the three-storey building on the corner of the High Road and Seven Sisters Road (227 High Road and 275 Seven Sisters Road).
-According to the Wards Corner Community Coalition (WCCC) the original residential brick terraces were built in around 1885 while the three-storey corner building was added in the early 1900s. - 6.6 The Ward's Department Store closed down in 1972 and the corner building has remained derelict ever since.
+6.5 Though the site as a whole includes a number of retail and residential properties facing onto all four of the roads surrounding it, the focus of much of the debate over the proposed redevelopment has been over the future of the former Ward's Department Store buildings which runs from 227 to 249 High Road (Plot 28 on FIGURE A).
+This comprises of the row of former terraced housing which makes up

+- 6.6 The Ward's Department Store closed down in 1972 and the corner building has remained derelict ever since.
 However, the ground floor of the other part of the site, comprising of 231-243 and 249a High Road, has been occupied and operational as Seven Sisters Market since the 1980s. - 6.7 The freehold to the Wards Corner buildings is owned by LUL, as they acquired it as part of the construction of the Victoria Line, and is managed by Transport for London.
 Large sections of transport infrastructure, including parts of the ticket office and concourse of Seven Sisters underground station along with parts of the platforms and tunnels themselves are situated directly beneath the Wards Corner site.
 The main entrances to the station itself is via two stairways located on the High Road directly in front of the entrances to Seven Sisters Market.
-There is also a further entrance to the station accessed from Seven Sisters Road. - The buildings now used as the Market were originally leased by LUL in 1984 at which point, according to TfL, it was a "derelict structural shell without any service supplies, shopfronts or internal fixtures".
-The Market was then developed and established.
+There is also a further entrance to the station accessed from Seven Sisters Road. - 6.8 The buildings now used as the Market were originally leased by LUL in 1984 at which point, according to TfL, it was a "derelict structural shell without any service supplies, shopfronts or internal fixtures".8 The Market was then developed and established.
 Jill Oakley held the lease from October 2005 until September 2015 when she sold it, by way of assignment, to Market Asset Management Seven Sisters Ltd (MAM).
 MAM now owns the title to all the existing trader licences and also to the Tenant improvements including service intakes, sub-mains distribution, heating and ventilation, lighting and fire alarms, etc. TfL says that, as of October 2018, the Market building is understood to comprise of 61 single-storey lock-up kiosks (though many of these have been combined to form larger units) which are let by MAM to 38 traders.
 The Council is not party to the contractual arrangement between LUL and MAM and the Market Traders. - 6.9 TfL provided the Panel with a timeline of the leasing history of the Market buildings.
+MAM became leaseholder in September 2015. - 6.10 The Wards Corner site was originally identified for mixed-use regeneration through the Tottenham High Road Regeneration Strategy in 2002.
+It then became one of the key sites being progressed by the former Bridge New Deal for Communities which was, at the time, a multi-agency regeneration partnership programme focused on the South Tottenham and Seven Sisters area.
+Haringey Council selected Grainger plc as the preferred development partner for the regeneration project in 2004 and Grainger then proceeded to start the process of acquiring the land within the site.

-&lt;sup>8 p.1, TfL's second investigation report into Seven Sisters Market (Oct 2018)
+8 p.1, TfL's second investigation report into Seven Sisters Market (Oct 2018)